kflmiami420/garage/README.md

 # smart-garage

 Control your garage using Alexa using Raspberry Pi.
+You can say thing like: Alexa, lock garage.
+Alexa, unlock garage (Alexa will ask for a 4 digit pin).

 ## Live Demo